Laser Synchronisation Over One Hundred Kilometers With Stability at Picosecond Scale: Acknowledgments

 \section{Acknowledgments}

 The authors thank K. Popov from KEK ATF, iCASA, and C. Joly from IJCLab for fruitful discussions.
-Part of the instrumentation was funded by the “Investissements d’Avenir” programme launched by the French Govern- ment and implemented by the Agence Nationale de la Recherche (ANR) under reference ANR-21-ESRE-0029 (ESR/Equipex+ T-REFIMEVE).
-This research has been partly funded by Agence Nationale de la Recherche (ANR) by the project ANR-25-CE31-7501-01.
+Part of the instrumentation was funded by the “Investissements d’Avenir” programme launched by the French Government and implemented by the Agence Nationale de la Recherche (ANR) under reference ANR-21-ESRE-0029 (ESR/Equipex+ T-REFIMEVE).
+This research has been funded, in whole or in part, by l'Agence Nationale de la Recherche (ANR), project ANR-25-CE31-7501.
+For the purpose of open access, the author has applied a CC-BY-NC-ND public copyright licence to any Author Accepted Manuscript (AAM) version arising from this submission.